-Covered bonds issued by Nordea Kredit represent senior direct, secured and unconditional obligations of the issuer and are rated Aaa by Moody's and AAA by S&P. Neither Moody's nor S&P has assigned an official rating to the issuer, Nordea Kredit, but both Moody's, S&P and Fitch have assigned a long-term rating of Aa3/ AA-/AA- to the parent bank Nordea Bank Abp.
-In May 2015, S&P changed the outlook on Nordea Bank Abp's rating to stable from negative.
+Covered bonds issued by Nordea Kredit represent senior direct, secured and unconditional obligations of the issuer and are rated AAA by S&P. S&P has not assigned an official rating to the issuer, Nordea Kredit, but both Moody's, S&P and Fitch have assigned a long-term rating of Aa3/ AA-/AA- to the parent bank Nordea Bank Abp.
+In November 2019, S&P changed the outlook on Nordea Bank Abp's rating to negative from stable.